afqueiruga/EMSI-2018/README.md

 This repository goes with the paper,
 > Abali, B. and A. Queiruga, "Theory and computation of electromagnetic fields and thermomechanical structure interaction for systems undergoing large deformations."
-This contains the FEniCS source code for the three problem examples in src/
+This contains the FEniCS source code for the three problem examples in src.
+The code has been tested in FEniCS version 2017.1.

 When cloning, use the --recursive option to pull [afqsfenicsutils], which contains, in particular, the mesh morphing algorithm.